 We are lucky to live in a country that has some fantastic produce.
 Whether it’s food, fashion or household items.
 Try and make the switch to Australia products to reduce the amount of carbon emissions it takes for your items to arrive at your doorstep.

 And it’s not just about emissions.
 By shopping locally, you also support local business, the economy and Australian jobs.
 Pretty worthwhile right?

 Switch to LED lights

 This is the ultimate WIN/WIN situation.
 LED lights are cheaper, last longer and use less power than halogen lights.
 So - saving you both money and energy.

 Use Less Plastic

-Thank goodness for states like SA that have officially banned single use plastics (what you waiting for the rest of Australia?)
-Australian’s used to us around 10 million plastic bags every day.
+Thank goodness for states like SA that have officially banned single use plastics (what you waiting for the rest of Australia?), Australian’s used to us around 10 million plastic bags every day.
 Yeah.
 It’s crazy.
-And majority of this ends up in our oceans, harming our wildlife and ecosystems.
-Wherever you can, say no to single plastics, bring your own bags and choose non plastic alternatives OR if you do use plastic.
-Choose options that are made from recycled materials than can be recycled again and again.
+And a majority of this ends up in our oceans, harming our wildlife and ecosystems.
+Wherever you can, say no to single plastics, bring your own bags and choose non plastic alternatives.
+If you do use plastic, choose options that are made from recycled materials that can be recycled again and again.

 Understand Recycling Do's and Dont's

 Speaking of recycling.
 There are actually a LOT of rules when it comes to what can and can’t go in that big yellow bin.
 Unfortunately, when we do accidentally put non recyclables in with items that can be recycled- there's a good chance the whole lot is going to end up in landfill.

 Super annoying when you are trying to do the right thing!